sergiocarracedo/blog/source/_posts/2020/safari-svg-filters-memory-leak.md

 > https://5emtw.csb.app :heavy_exclamation_mark: Open with responsibility in Safari :heavy_exclamation_mark:

-And in the first load that is the memory usage is around 600MB!!!! :exploding_head: That's crazy
+And in the first load that is the memory usage is around 600 MB!!!! :exploding_head: That's crazy

 {% img center mb-3 /images/2020/safari-svg/memory_leak.jpg %}